Mellvik/micromate/docs/cfinit.md

 #
 ```
-The above example is accessing an SD card via a IDE interrnfacve.
+The above example is accessing an SD card via a IDE interface.
 The one below is accessing a CF card.
 ```
 A>cfinit
 CF card utility program